 Your Schedule at a Glance (Minimum two-week commitment):

-Arrival Day, Monday: Arrive at Baltra Airport (GPS) no later than 10:30 AM in order to catch the ferry to the island, where the local team will meet you upon arrival.
-You will be transferred to your accommodations, where you will settle in and meet fellow volunteers.
+Arrival Day, Monday: Arrive at Baltra Airport (GPS) no later than 10:30 AM in order to catch the ferry to the island.
+The local team will meet you upon arrival and transfer you to your accommodations, where you can settle in and meet fellow volunteers.

 Days 1-4, Tuesday-Friday: The typical workday is from 08:00 – 12:00.
 Depending on the workload and interest, there is a possibility to increase the working hours.
 Specific hours may vary depending on the tasks at hand.
 Volunteers will choose between either working with giant tortoises or for sea turtle nest conservation (during the season, best for the volunteers to discuss this with on-site staff to see if this is a possibility).
-Specific tasks for each placement can be viewed under the “Volunteer Work” section of this page.
+You can view specific tasks for each placement under the “Volunteer Work” section of this page.

 Days 5-6, Saturday-Sunday: Weekends are free for volunteers to relax, or explore the island and other islands.